Punjabi Egg Curry (Anda Curry)

 You can choose to keep the gravy thin, semi-gravy, or dry.

-To make the curry richer, add cashew nuts, almonds, or poppy seeds paste to it.
+To make the curry richer, add cashew nuts, almonds, or poppy seed paste.
 Heavy cream can also be added at the end of the cooking.

 Replace water with coconut milk to give this easy egg curry recipe a South Indian taste.
 You can also add some mustard seeds and fresh curry leaves to the hot oil along with cumin seeds.